wework/we-github-stats/README.md

  - careday-app
  - eslint-config-wework
  - we-github-stats
 Please wait a few minutes and try again.
-In the meantime, the stats for other repos is...
+In the meantime, the stats for other repos are...

 ==== Repositories ====
 +---------------+---------+-------------+---------------+